Update: Please refer to

 This is the crux of the matter for us.
 Modulr no longer being reliant on a third-party provider has these four important benefits.

 Too many cooks

-While you’re indirectly connected via your commercial bank, they could decide to cut you out - as was the case with Coinbase - or they might decide they don’t want to do business with your customers anymore overnight.
+While you’re indirectly connected via your commercial bank, they could decide to cut you out or they might decide they don’t want to do business with your customers anymore overnight.